javaee/j1-hol/ex-security.md

  </dependency>
 ```

 Now you can test the application, *david* and *michael* should be able to log in the application while *ed* should be rejected (HTTP Status 403 - Forbidden) as he doesn't have the approrpiate *"foo"* role.
-This error page is obviously customizable but that is beyond the scope of this exercice.
+This error page is obviously customizable but that is beyond the scope of this exercise.

 ![403 Forbidden](https://raw.githubusercontent.com/javaee/j1-hol/master/pic/pic375-2.jpg)